TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

             write the exact filename or you can include an asterisk (\*) as wildcard.It's recommended to include a "\*" before the file extension (see example to the left).
-This will ensure that the file is still referenced correct even if the template is copied and the file will have it's name prepended with numbers!!
+This will ensure that the file is still referenced correctly even if the template is copied and the file will have its name prepended with numbers!

          #.
 If the value contains a "/" it's expected to be a reference (absolute
             or relative) to a file on the file-system instead of the resource- field.
 No support for wildcards.

-   Default

 .. container:: table-row